Sterling RAY34ca Bass by Musicman

 Also, the pick ups have been re-voiced to be quieter than the 2010 models.
 No more annoying buzz!

-To conclude. comparing the Sterling to Lackland’s and G&L Tributes?
-Both blown out of the water!
+To conclude.
 The quality of the build is just better than in 2010.
-They would carry a far higher price tag if they were made in the US.
+If they were made in the US, they would carry a far higher price tag.

 The Sterling RAY34CA is an instrument with real quality.